 Nikon is a Japanese company that has been specializing in optics and imaging products for decades.
-Its name is not only synonymous to cameras but is also known for its microscopes, measuring instruments and binoculars.
+Its name is not only synonymous with cameras but is also known for its microscopes, measuring instruments, and binoculars.
 The company’s dedication to perfecting the science behind lenses is alone enough reason to consider the best Nikon lenses for landscape photography.

 Nikon is one of the brands that is known for its professional-grade cameras, lenses and other equipment for photographers.
 The best Nikon DX lenses and the best Nikon FX lenses are a testament to how the brand continuous to perfect the design and production of this photography essential.
 A great camera lens designed for professional use is something that comes with the following: